Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector_V2.rst

 The Motion Detector :ref:`Bricklet <primer_bricklets>` is equipped with a passive infrared (PIR) sensor.
 It can be used to extend :ref:`Bricks <primer_bricks>` to sense movement of people and animals.
-It has a configurable detection range of TBDm to TBDm with a sensing angle of 120°.
+It has a configurable detection range of up to 12m with a sensing angle of 120°.

 By using configurable events it is possible to react on detected motion without polling.

-TODO: LEDs etc
+The fresnel lens has a blue backlight with controllable intensity.
+The backlight can be used as an indicator for detected motion or as a general purpose indication light.

 The Motion Detector Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.